Anode-free battery: Research

 QuantumScape has developed one such battery.
 The company claimed an energy density of 325-440 Wh/kg (900-1,100 Wh/l) for its solid-state battery.
 As of 2020 the battery could sustain 800 cycles before dropping to 80% of its original capacity.
 Production is scheduled for the back half of 2024.

-One New Energy has demonstrated a battery pack that claims to offer 1,000 Wh/L. Each prismatic cell offers 240 Ah.
+Our Next Energy (ONE) has demonstrated a battery pack that claims to offer 1,000 Wh/L. Each prismatic cell offers 240 Ah.
 To address limitations of power output, cycle life, and safety levels, the company adopted a dual-chemistry battery architecture, in which LFP cells are the primary power source, while its anode-free battery cells (LiMnO cathode) would be used to used to handle longer trips.
 This was expected to reduce cycles and peak power requirements by 90%.

 Samsung reported a high-nickel layered oxide cathode in a prototype pouch cell that offered >900 Wh/l, with stable Coulombic efficiency (>99.8%) over 1,000 cycles.

 Researchers at Pacific Northwest National Laboratory (PNNL) developed an anode-free device that uses a salt/salt electrolyte mixture dissolved in a solvent, solvent mixture, and/or polymer.
 The salt can be of various types of lithium salts.

 ION Storage Systems demonstrated a solid-state battery that lasted 125 cycles with less than 5% capacity loss.
 They use a 3-D ceramic structure in place of the anode.
 The battery is the first to satisfy the Advanced Research Projects Agency–Energy/Department of Energy room temperature charging goals.

 Anode-free batteries must address low-capacity oxygen-releasing intercalation cathodes and flammable liquid electrolytes.
 One alternative adopted a quasi-solid-state, non-flammable, polymeric gel electrolyte with lithium sulfide cathodes.
 The research claimed energy density of 1323 Wh L−1 at the pouch cell level.
 The design avoids uncontrolled exothermic reactive oxygen reactions and excess Li.
 The electrolyte employs MXene-doped fluorinated polymer that avoids polysulfide shuttling, and reduces dendrites.
 Cell safety against mechanical, electrical and thermal abuses was improved.